Lenox1999/Lenox1999/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a lot of personal stuff
+- 🔭 I’m currently working on a my website and countless side projects
 - 🌱 I’m currently learning Fullstack Web, Docker, Kubernetes
-- 💬 Ask me about anything, never
+- 💬 Ask me about anything, assuming that i dont know anything about it
-- 📫 How to reach me: nope
+- 📫 How to reach me: Twitter
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: from the cloud
+- ⚡ Fun fact: living in a cloud and watching unicorns eating chocolate